NethServer/docs/administrator-manual/en/ha.rst

 When a node is not responding to cluster heartbeat, the node will be evicted.
-All cluster services are disabled at boot to avoid problems just in case of fencing: a fenced node probably needs a little of maintenance before re-joining the cluster.
+All cluster services are disabled at boot to avoid problems just in case of fencing: a fenced node probably needs a little maintenance before re-joining the cluster.

 To re-join the cluster, manually start the services: ::